sandhya144/MockMate/README.md

-# MockMate — The AI-Powered Mock Interview Voice Assistant
+# MockMate — AI-Powered Mock Interviews Voice Assistant

  “Don’t practice until you get it right — practice until you can’t get it wrong.”